Seidr-Edu/Lidskjalv/tools/lidskjalv/README.md

 - `key=value` - Override Sonar project key
 - `name=value` - Override Sonar project name

+`subdir` behavior:
+- If the hinted subdir has build markers, it is used.
+- If the hinted subdir is missing or has no build markers, Lidskjalv falls back to detected build path.

 ### Runtime paths

 Default runtime root is `.data/lidskjalv/`.
 Override with: